Explore a use case and the steps to integrate ServiceMax with Oracle E-Business Suite R12.

 - A work order is entered into ServiceMax and a sales order is entered into Oracle EBS when a customer requests a parts installation.

-- Each sales order entered into Oracle EBS will include the quantity of the order placed and picked by the one of the engineers.
+- Each sales order entered into Oracle EBS will include the quantity of the order placed and picked by one of the engineers.

 - An interface sends the information to ServiceMax and the work order number in ServiceMax is updated with the parts that are selected for installation.